 To make your festive fervor more wholesome, here are the top places for the best Dussehra celebrations in India.
 Merriments are ringing in.

+If you want to know how is Dussehra celebrated in North India, visit Kullu.
 A quaint hill town in Himachal Pradesh, Kullu celebrates Dussehra with vim and vigor.
 The Kullu Valley brightens up with vibrant colors during the festivities.
-The festival culminates with Lankadahan that symbolizes the burning of Ravana’s Lanka.
-It is held at Beas River and is unmissable, especially for tourists.
+Lankadahan, which symbolizes the burning of Ravana’s Lanka, marks the culmination of the festival.

-Even the State Government has bestowed Kullu Dussehra as an ‘International festival’ that magnetizes lakhs of visitors from across the globe.
-So, when in Kullu, enjoy the best of Dussehra celebrations in India.
+The State Government considers the Kullu Dussehra as an ‘International festival, so enjoy the best of Dussehra celebrations in India when in Kullu.

 - Rath Yatra – Participate in the procession of Lord Raghunath where many idols of deities are carried on a decorated chariot led by the King of Kullu to the main ground.

-The entire state us bathed in joy of festivities.
-It beckons one and all to partake in the nine-day long celebrations.
-Get ready in your ‘Kedias’ and ‘Lehenga-cholis’ for high energy festive fervor with the Dussehra celebration in Gujarat.
+The entire state is bathed in festive joy.
+It beckons one and all to partake in the nine-day-long celebrations.
+Get ready in your ‘Kedias’ and ‘Lehenga-cholis’ for high-energy festive fervor with the Dussehra celebration in Gujarat.

 - Garba dance – Dance to the traditional Garba music, while being clad in colorful Gujarati dresses.

 - Meet your soulmate – If you are single, you might find your significant other while grooving to the music and clanking dandiyas.